 Partner, Karakullukçu Consulting

-Melih founded Karakullukçu Consulting with Memduh Karakullukçu in October 2007.
-In April 2008 the company launched a project with Özgür Yilmazel, assistant professor of Computer Science at Anadolu Üniversitesi, to develop internet search tools for legal professionals.
+Melih Karakullukcu founded Karakullukçu Consulting with Memduh Karakullukçu in October 2007.
+In April 2008 the company launched a project to develop internet search tools for legal professionals.
 In early 2010, the company introduced www.kanunum.com as a Turkish online legal search service.
-Melih is responsible for Kanunum's daily operation, and continues to work closely with the technical team.

-Melih returned to Turkey in 2007 after completing a two year term with the United States Court of Appeals for the Eighth Circuit where he served the judges of the Court, working on appeals involving primarily constitutional, civil rights and criminal matters.
+Karakullukcu returned to Turkey in 2007 after completing a two year term with the United States Court of Appeals for the Eighth Circuit where he worked for the judges of the Court, focusing on appeals involving primarily constitutional, civil rights and criminal matters.
 Before his work at the Court of Appeals, Melih was briefly with the Legal Aid Society of New York as a Manhattan Borough criminal defense attorney, and worked as a New York correspondent for Milliyet and Hürriyet, and the US correspondent for the Turkish business daily, Referans.

 Melih graduated with a B.A. in History and a B.Sc. in Mathematics from Brown University, and holds an M.Sc., with merit, in Political Theory and an M.Sc. in Economics from the London School of Economics.
 He earned his J.D. from Columbia University in 2002.
 Melih is a lawyer admitted as an attorney in New York (2003) and a solicitor (non-practising) in England and Wales (2012).